 Three post doctoral fellows at C-REX

-C-REX have hired three new postdoctoral fellows and welcomes Graham Macklin, Pietro Castelli and Jacob Aasland Ravndal to the C-REX research team.
+C-REX has hired three new postdoctoral fellows and welcomes Graham Macklin, Pietro Castelli and Jacob Aasland Ravndal to the C-REX research team.

 Graham Macklin started in September 2017 and will work on the H2020 project Dialogue about Radicalisation and Equality (DARE) the first year.
 Macklin will be work package leader in WP 2 in this project.